qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 as vectors, and the effects may be lost.
 Checking :guilabel:`Print as a raster` in the :ref:`composer_composition_tab` helps to keep the effects but rasterize the composition.
-Note that the :guilabel:`Force layer to render as raster` in the Rendering tab of Layer Properties is a layer-level alternative that avoids global composition rasterization.
+Note that the :guilabel:`Force layer to render as raster` in the Rendering tab of Layer Properties dialog is a layer-level alternative that avoids global composition rasterization.

 If you need to export your layout as a **georeferenced PDF**, in the :ref:`composer_composition_tab`, make sure to select the correct map item to